turingschool/curriculum/source/level_1/jsattend.markdown

 #### Looking for Headers

-Using number to access the array isn't very clear.
+Using numbers to access the array isn't very clear.
 When you look at the code, which position is the first name and which is the last name?
 It's impossible to know without looking at the data file.

 The data file begins with a row of headers labeling each column.
 The CSV library can read these headers and use them to organize the data.